dulalsaurab/dulalsaurab.github.io/_posts/2025-04-04-a-dark-corner.md

 Maybe… I’m in a coma.

-Maybe I had a stroke, or an accident—something that severed my nervous system from my brain.
+Maybe I had a stroke or an accident—something that severed my nervous system from my brain.
 Maybe I’m in a hospital right now, being kept alive.

-But coma patients are supposed to be unconscious.
-Disconnected from reality.
-No awareness.
+But coma patients are supposed to be unconscious, disconnected from reality with no awareness.

 And I don’t feel like I’m one of them.